May 20, 1999

 Ever since forming the Heritage Fund at the ‘98 SHOT show, the NSSF had been “batting 1000” (as they put it in their company literature).
 Some 150 gun companies had signed onto the fund, and the results had proven to be worth every cent they poured into it, as the NSSF’s attorneys beat back municipal lawsuits from Bridgeport, Miami-Dade, Chicago, and more.
 The lobby was even going on the offensive: taking the municipalities back into court, and suing them for conspiracy.
 The litigious mayors, so smug just a year before, now were witnessing their dreams crumble before them.

 There was only one problem — and its name was Columbine.
-On the night of April 20, as the magnitude of the tragedy was becoming clear, Bob Delfay sent a memo to the entire Newtown office:
+On the night of April 20, as the magnitude of the tragedy was becoming clear, Bob Delfay had dispatched a memo to the entire Newtown office:

 Because firearms were used and because we represent firearms manufacturers, it is understandable that the NSSF staff may feel more concerned and more disturbed by this tragic incident than our fellow citizens.